Metropolitan Competition

 Do I have to play each week?

 No, as long as there are enough players from your club to take the field.
-It is a 9 a side game.
+It is an 11 a side game.

 Do I need all the equipment?
 I don’t have pads or gloves anymore.